astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 However, MPTE SR Policies that are originated or defined by network devices are typically limited to a single ingress and a single egress endpoint unless protocols such as PCEP or NETCONF are extended to encode additional intended destination node(s) for controller-based path computation.

 As mentioned in section 4.2, the DAG tunnel may be re-used by multiple ingress SR Policies.
-This mechanism is used to support acheiving multiple ingress nodes originated from then network, by way of the controller binding and attaching the ingress SR Policies to a pre-existing DAG sharing the same intent and endpoints.
+This mechanism is used to support acheiving multiple ingress nodes originated from the network, by way of the controller binding and attaching the ingress SR Policies to a pre-existing DAG sharing the same intent and endpoints.